 Applied ecology, management and diagnosis of Fusarium pathogens

 Soil-borne Fusarium pathogens are among the most destructive to vegetable production in California.
-Our primary research focus is on Fusarium pathogens of processing tomato, including Fusarium wilt race 3 and F. falciforme, a poorly understood vine decline pathogen in the F. solani complex.
+Our primary research foci are currently (1) Fusarium pathogens of processing tomato, including Fusarium wilt race 3 and F. falciforme, and (2) Fusarium basal plate rot pathogens of alliums.
 Stakeholder-driven studies seek to mitigate predisposing factors (drought, salinity, wound-drivers), improve crop rotations, enable effective use of resistant cultivars, explore efficacy of chemicals and suppressive cover crops, understand and manage seed-borne infections, and elucidate pathosystem biodiversity in ecological, biological and phylogenetic contexts, to develop pathogen-specific diagnosis and detection tools.

 Impacts of water use strategies viewed through the lens of plant microbiology

 In California agriculture, increased water scarcity is driving use of low quality groundwater and adoption of deficit irrigation strategies.
 This has the potential to affect plant health directly by increasing water stress and mineral toxicity, and indirectly by influencing how beneficial and harmful microbes interact with their plant hosts and eachother.
 Our program at the University of California Davis seeks to demystify risks, enabling producers to optimize water use and minimize disease losses from soil borne plant pathogens. —More—

 With increasing intensification of land use, soil borne diseases require a more nuanced approach to management.
 Continuous cropping without fallow periods can allow persistence of pathogens, if crops are symptomatic or asymptomatic hosts.
 Goals of research are to understand ecology and evolution of soil borne plant pathogens in terms of cryptic host range, survival abilities across different environmental conditions, and population structure.